 Get Off Your Ass and Get Active

 Seriously!
 This one is a good morale booster.
-Whether I was dancing, working out, going for a walk, jog, or run, dedicating time to working out wasn’t something I did until towards the end of my unemployment and I wish I had a started sooner.
+Whether I was dancing, working out, going for a walk, jog, or run, dedicating time to working out wasn’t something I did until towards the end of my unemployment/post-grad experience and I wish I had a started sooner.
 Not only do you have time to figure out what kind of workouts you love, you can find a purpose in setting non-work related goals.
 One of my goals when I was employed was to walk at least 10,000 steps a day.
 This doesn’t sound like a lot but there would be days when I was unemployed where I sat around ALL day and barely clocked in 2,000 steps, YIKES!
 If you’re currently unemployed it doesn’t mean you have to sit around all day and become a sloth (I was guilty of this for a while).

-The post-grad “Damn I don’t have a job” depression is real and it can take over your mind, body, and spirit if you let it.
+The post-grad “Damn I don’t have a job/I’m done with school” blues are real and it can take over your mind, body, and spirit if you let it.
 Even if you are employed, being out of school after being in school your whole life is a rough transition for me.
 I have suffered from the deepest of post-grad blues and it is not pretty.
 Even if you are employed there are times where you can find yourself missing being in undergrad and carefree.
 The key to surviving this turbulent transition in life is to happen to it instead of allowing it to happen to you.
 If you already have a job it can be even easier to get caught up in the motions and find yourself still battling those post-grad blues.
 Find balance between keeping yourself busy and doing things you love.
 When you’re unemployed, finding things to occupy your time during your job search (and make sure you are ACTIVELY searching) will make the time in between graduation and being unemployed fly by.
 You may even walk away from it being more enlightened, educated, and experienced person than the day you got your degree.
 If you don’t have a job or haven’t taken steps towards career yet, don’t beat yourself up about it.
 These things take time and there is always a lesson in the struggle!
 ALWAYS.